hl748/Weather-Dashboard/README.md

 # Weather Dashboard https://hl748.github.io/Weather-Dashboard/

-A weather dashboard created with dynamically updated HTML and CSS
+A user-centric weather dashboard with realtime weather information specific to user's locale.
+The weather conditions are updated with Asynchronous JavaScript and XML calls to a third-party API and updated with jQuery.
+Color coded UV Index.

 ## Getting Started